Annalisa11/vitals-report/README.md

 project-root
 ├── api-proxy  // backend api-proxy (Node.js)
 │   ├── index.js    // server entry file
-│   ├── store.json  // don't forget to create this file, it is not in the gitHub repo because of privacy issues │   ├── .env        // write your environment varibales here
+│   ├── store.json  // will be created and populated automatically when running the server for the first time │   ├── .env        // write your environment varibales here
 │   ├── controllers   // all controllers: logic of the api calls
 │   ├── routes   // all routes of the api that can be used by the frontend